Home Storage Gold IRA

 Other Potential Hazards

-Even if the arrangement ultimately passes muster with the IRS, other requirements make storing IRA-owned physical gold, silver, palladium or palladium within a bank safety deposit box very tricky:
+Even if the arrangement ultimately passes muster with the IRS, other requirements make storing IRA-owned physical gold, silver, platinum, or palladium within a bank safety deposit box very tricky:

 - You could accidentally take possession of the physical metal – perhaps by having it delivered to your personal address.